grumpydev/Sublime-Notepad-Replacement/README.md

 ### Installation

-* Download the ZIP file from the [Downloads](https://github.com/downloads/grumpydev/Sublime-Notepad-Replacement/SublimeLauncher.zip) section.
+* Download the ZIP file from the [ZIP folder](https://github.com/grumpydev/Sublime-Notepad-Replacement/tree/master/zip).
 * Extract the three files in the ZIP (SublimeLauncher.exe, ReplaceNotepad.bat and RevertNotepadRedirection.bat) to the same directory as Sublime Text itself.
 * Run ReplaceNotepad.bat.
 You will need to "Run as Administrator" if using Vista/Win7.